anthonyaquino83/bestflutteryoutubechannels/README.md

 The lists are language and alphabetically sorted.

-For a channel to be included in the list it must have a good amount of Flutter related content.
+For a channel to be included in the lists it must have a good amount of Flutter related content.

-The channels with :+1: means Flutter it's the main content in the channel.
+The channels with :+1: means Flutter is the main content in the channel.

 The description has author and Flutter content type.